mesn1985/WebApplicationSecurityBasicsLab/crAPI/6_Basic_Token_Attacks.md

 3. Copy the encoded jwt header, and decode it in a base64 decoder, What values do you see?
 4. Copy the encoded jwt payload, and decode it in a base64 decoder, What values do you see?

-As you see, the header and the payload simply plain text that is base64 encoded.
-In some cases, the role (which grants authorization) is defined without the jwt.
+As you see, the header and the payload is simply plain text that is base64 encoded.
+In some cases, the role (which grants authorization) is defined within the jwt.
 Meaning that the security of the application using the token, relies fully on the signature of the JWT token.